Ropestar1/sequelizedBurger/README.md

 # Burgers!
+(Sequelized)

 Web application allowing a user to create any burger adding the burger to the "Burgers waiting to be eaten" column.
 "Burgers Waiting to be Eaten" can be devoured once the "devour" button is clicked.
 Burger is then moved to the "Burgers Eaten" column.

 ### Technologies Used:
-HTML5/CSS3, JavaScript, Node.js, MySQL, sequelize, express, npm packages,
+HTML5/CSS3, Bootstrap, Handlebars, JavaScript, Node.js, MySQL, sequelize, express, npm packages,

 #### Walkthroughs:
 #### General: